Support for climate transformation in agriculture – increasing resilience

 Small farmers in Africa play a key role in food security and supply for the growing global population.
 However, they face major challenges such as deteriorating soil quality and the wide-ranging effects of climate change.

-A joint venture between long-standing DEG customer ETG and Parrogate Ginneries Limited aims to provide support with this in Zambia and Malawi.
-The aim of their initiative is to teach sustainable agricultural practices and promote the use of improved seeds, thereby making the supply chains for both companies more resilient.
-The small farmers also benefit from larger crop yields.
+A joint venture between long-standing DEG customer ETG and Parrogate aims to tackle these challenges in Zambia and Malawi.
+The aim of their initiative is to promote sustainable agricultural practices and the use of improved seeds, thereby making the supply chains for both companies more resilient.
+The small farmers also benefit from improved crop yields and reliable offtake markets.
 DEG Impulse promotes this initiative via the develoPPP programme with BMZ funds, having previously supported a feasibility study by ETG via Business Support Services.

 Supporting small farmers